By Doug Spurlock

 12:00-1:20: Lunch/Study time in my dorm.
 I’m reviewing Apollonius (Conic Sections) Prop II.12– its my turn to present at the board.

 1:30-2:55: Math Class.
-The next hour and a half is devoted to presenting propositions at the broad and discussing conic sections. (our discussion today takes us back to book 1 prop 7, a prop essential to understanding Apollonius)
+The next hour and a half is devoted to presenting propositions at the board and discussing conic sections. (our discussion today takes us back to book 1 prop 7, a prop essential to understanding Apollonius)

 3:00: It’s off to work in the Admissions Office, where I wrote this blog, and answered some phone calls.
 I will be here till 5.